 Here are the benefits of using a swaddle:

-- offers security to a new baby which reduces their anxiety
+- It offers security to a new baby which reduces their anxiety

-- Reduces wake-ups from the Moro Reflex which we talk about more here
+- It reduces wake-ups from the startle reflex (also known as the Moro reflex), which we talk about more here

 - Eases the transition from womb to the outside world